 What’s the best way to care for my elderly parents without jeopardizing my own financial security?

-“Don’t be afraid to ask your family and financial advisor for help.”—Cynthia Hutchins, director of financial gerontology, Merrill Lynch Wealth Management
+“Don’t be afraid to ask your family and financial advisor for help.”—Cynthia Hutchins, director of financial gerontology, Bank of America

-To ensure that you’re able to handle the responsibilities of caregiving without sacrificing your financial security, “talk to your family to lay out a plan, assess your current financial situation and don’t be afraid to ask your family and financial advisor for help,” suggests Cynthia Hutchins, director of financial gerontology at Merrill Lynch Wealth Management.
+To ensure that you’re able to handle the responsibilities of caregiving without sacrificing your financial security, “talk to your family to lay out a plan, assess your current financial situation and don’t be afraid to ask your family and financial advisor for help,” suggests Cynthia Hutchins, director of financial gerontology at Bank of America.
 For more insights, check out “What Caregiving Costs Women.”

 Click + to get our insights.